Best Protein Powders for GLP-1 Users (2026)

 Our Verdict

-The best-value option once you're past the initial GLP-1 adjustment period and can tolerate powder.
-Unbeatable price per gram of protein.
+The best-value option once you are past the initial GLP-1 adjustment period and can tolerate powder.
+Unbeatable price per gram of protein, so maintaining 120g of daily protein costs under $1 per day, so the supplement budget that protects your muscle mass does not compete with the medication budget.

 #3